 Frequently Asked Questions

-What is a multi part mortgage?
+What is a two part mortgage?

 A two-part mortgage, often called a part and part mortgage, combines elements of both interest-only and repayment mortgages, offering a balance between lower payments and reducing the mortgage capital over time.

 A partial mortgage, also known as a part and part mortgage refers to financing that covers only a portion of a property's purchase price.
 The borrower may cover the remainder through other means, such as savings or another loan.

 Can you have a part repayment and part interest-only mortgage?

 Yes, you can have a part repayment and part interest-only mortgage.
 This arrangement allows you to pay off some of the capital while keeping monthly repayments more manageable.

 Is it better to pay off interest only or repayment part of mortgage?

 It's generally better to pay off the repayment part of your mortgage, as this reduces the capital balance and the overall amount of interest paid over the loan's lifetime.